 In McCutcheon v.
-FEC (572 U.S., 2014), a sharply divided (5-4) U.S. Supreme Court invalidated provisions of the Federal Elections Campaign Act (FECA) and the Bipartisan Campaign Reform Act (BCRA) that imposed aggregate, or total, limits on contributions to political candidates and other contributions to party committees.
+FEC (572 U.S. 2014), a sharply divided (5-4) U.S. Supreme Court invalidated provisions of the Federal Election Campaign Act (FECA) and the Bipartisan Campaign Reform Act (BCRA) that imposed aggregate, or total, limits on contributions to political candidates and other contributions to party committees.
 The decision continued a trend of the Roberts Court of deregulating the area of campaign finance reform.

 The aggregate limits permitted an individual to contribute a total of $48,600 to federal candidates and $74,600 to other political committees.
 This allowed an individual to contribute a total of $123,200 to candidate and committees during a two-year election cycle.